zzzhehao/Immu-pre/Meiners et al..md

 - Tissue-derived nuclear cytokin. (alarmin)
 - Triggered by ...
 	- Exposure to migrating parasitic nematodes
+		- mechanical damage of skin (tape stripping-induced)
+		- protease-containing allergen damage to the lung
 	- Intranasal application of chitin (parasites cuticula)
 - Triggered in lung and intestine
 - Central function in host defence.